 Mastitis causes pain, swelling, and discomfort.
 If not managed, it results in irreversible udder damage and reduced quality of life.

-AntiMastitor provides gentle electrical stimulation to help close the teat canal after milking.
+AntiMastitor uses gentle electrical muscle stimulation to promote teat canal closure after milking.

 Stimulates smooth muscle contraction within milliseconds, helping the teat canal close much faster than natural recovery.